-Research into Stroke and Virtual Rehabilitation
+Research into Stroke, Cerebral Palsy, and Gamified Rehabilitation

 Stroke is a leading cause of long-term disability.
 Every year, over 795,000 people in the United States have a stroke.
 Predictions show this number will increase every year, as the average age of first time stroke patients becomes younger.
 One of the most essential functions to recover after a stroke is finger, hand, and arm function, but it is also the hardest to regain.
 An estimated cumulative 4.6 million people in the US are living with upper extremity impairments due to stroke.
 After a stroke, patients need a high volume of intense hand rehabilitation in order to facilitate neuroplasticity and recover motor function.
 Unfortunately, due to socioeconomic restrictions and care structure in the US, there is a limitation on the quality and quantity of rehabilitation stroke survivors will receive.